 - Click the Expand icon in the top right-hand corner to open the Message Center.

 Centralized Settings are policy settings shared among organizations.
-This is where you configure how Umbrella is going to protect your customers.
+These settings are where you configure how Umbrella is going to protect your customers.
 You configure settings here in the Multi-org console and then share these settings with your customers through the Umbrella dashboard.
 When shared, these settings are applied to each organization's policies—default policy or all policies depending on how you set things up.
 These settings include Destination Lists, Block Pages, Content Settings, Security Settings, Custom Integrations, and Advanced Settings.
-To learn more about these settings and how to configure and share them, see Centralized Settings.
+To learn more about these settings and how to configure and share them, see Manage Centralized Settings.

 Org Management allows you to add new organizations, review which Centralized Settings and Umbrella policies are applied to organizations, and make changes as required.
 The top of the page provides you with seat counts: the number you've purchased, how many you've used, and how many are available.
 You are also given a total organizations count.